skeud/lpot/README.md

 * **That's it**

 ## Usage
-* Get the next weeks (2 by default) team availability in MD (outputted on console by default)
+* Get the next weeks (2 by default) team availability in MD
     * `./console planning:get`
 * Get the next 4 weeks team availability in MD
     * `./console planning:get --nbOfWeeks 4`